kammitama5/kammitama5.github.io/_posts/2022-09-24-Saturday-September-24th.md

 you can't do that by yourself, and you need people who also have other tools who can help.
 And then you do, and you write a paper about it.
 And it can take years.
 - I had a slight moment of panic when one of the professors I am doing research with told me that it's okay if some weeks I come in and I don't have anything to show.
-That's such an alien thing (or at least, it has felt like that) in Computer Science.
-Everything is so results-focused.
+That's such an alien thing (or at least, it has felt like that) in Computer Science, where everything seems so results-focused.
 I think
 I enjoy the Pure Maths style a lot more.
 Of course, one of the tradeoffs is that there is a time-limit to one's grad school time, but in my head, when I imagined grad school, it is closer to what I had in my head.
 I really don't enjoy the constant churning out of results, specifically in some areas of Computer Science.
 And I do not want to work in a place that feels like a "research mill".